 6. He Owns a Clothing Line to Support the SAF

 Stephen Appiah has designed a clothing line, called StepApp, which was released in late November 2014 in his hometown of Accra.
 The proceeds of this business are solely meant to fund his foundation.

 7. He Maintained a Clean Lifestyle Throughout his Career

 Stephen has a general testimony of being a good citizen of Ghana.
 He succeeded in earning almost everyone’s commendation and approval both in his career and other life endeavors.
 He has a lot of testimonies from different personalities both at home and in foreign lands.
 His various humanitarian acts have in so many ways improved the lives of many Ghanaians, including the provision of employment opportunities.

 Football is Stephen Appiah’s passion but his family is his life’s blood.
 Stephen is married to Hannah and is the proud father of four kids.
 They are the center of his world and he does everything within his abilities to give them the best of life.

 9. He Ended his Professional Football Career with a Testimonial Match

-he revealed that amidst his legendary achievements, he still has a regret which is his failure to win a title with the Black Stars, as the Black Stars have not won a trophy since 1982.
-In an interview prior to the match, he revealed his intentions:
+Stephen had revealed that amidst his legendary achievements, he still has a regret which is his failure to win a title with the Black Stars, as the Black Stars have not won a trophy since 1982.
+In an interview prior to the match, he said:

-The following are the awards he bagged during his time as a professional footballer:
+The following are the awards Stephen Appiah bagged during his time as a professional footballer: